cloudflare/gokeyless/server/README.md

 // A Job represents a unit of work to be done by a worker in the pool. type Job struct { ... }

-// NewJob creates a new Job. job will be provided as the input to a worker's Do
+// NewJob creates a new Job.
+The job will be provided as the input to a worker's
-// method, and once the Do method returns, its return value will be passed as
+// Do method, and once the Do method returns, its return value will be passed as
 // the argument to commit.
 func NewJob(job interface{}, commit func(result interface{})) Job
 ```